powsybl/powsybl-open-rao/README.md

 $> ./install.sh
 ```

-FARAO also needs a loadflow engine and a sensitivity calculation engine.
+FARAO also needs a loadflow engine and a sensitivity calculation engine at runtime.
+You may use any engine integrated in [PowSyBl framework](https://www.powsybl.org/).

 Hades2 tool from RTE is available as a freeware for demonstration purpose.
-For more information about how to get and install Hades2 loadflow, please refer to the
+For more information about how to get and install Hades2 loadflow and sensitivity computation, please refer to the
 [dedicated documentation](https://rte-france.github.io/hades2/index.html)

-## Configure your itools platform
+### Running

-In order for farao to run without error, you will need to configure your itools platform.
+In order for FARAO to run without error, you will need to configure your *itools* platform. *itools* is a command line interface
+provided by PowSyBl framework.

 Two options are available:
 1. First, you can use the one provided by FARAO.
 It is saved in the *etc* directory of the installation, and is called *config.yml*.
-You just have to copy-paste it in a **$HOME/.itools** directory.
+You just have to copy-paste it in **$HOME/.itools** directory.

 2. Expert users can also adapt it to their own needs.

-## Using itools
+For using *itools*, enter on the command line:

 ```bash
 cd <install-prefix>/bin
 ./itools help
 ```

+For more information about *itools*, do not hesitate to visit [PowSyBl documentation](https://www.powsybl.org/docs/).

+## License

+This project is licensed under the Mozilla Public License 2.0 - see the [LICENSE.txt](https://github.com/farao-community/farao-core/blob/master/LICENSE.txt) file for details.